Samsung has released a new collection of Front Control Slide-In ranges that feature Wifi and voice-enabled capabilities.

 The company also gives its ranges a “Ready2fit” guarantee—a term trademarked by Samsung.
 If a homeowner has a 30-inch freestanding range cutout in their existing kitchen, Samsung guarantees its Front Control Slide-In Ranges will fit right in.
 If it does not fit, the company promises to cover some of the costs of countertop modifications, but only for a limited time, according to its website.

-This appliance debut coincides with the debut of Samsung’s Tuscan Stainless Steel finish, which gives off a slightly brown, reddish color.
+This appliance debut coincides with the debut of the Samsung oven Tuscan Stainless Steel finish, which gives off a slightly brown, reddish color.
 Black and standard stainless steel finishes are also available for this range.

 Front facing controls give homeowners the ability to show off their backsplashes, says the company.
 These control knobs are designed for better grip and control, says Samsung.
 Each knob is backlit as well.